NeusZimmer/ONNX-Stable-Diffusion-ModularUI/README.md

 **-Experimental feature: latents experimentals & image composition: creating one image using a sumatory of previous outputs, (one to many), working as something inbetween img2img and controlnet.**

 **Working features: You decide where to run&load each feature (model, vae, textenc...) based on your hardware , CUDA, DML, CPU... whitout reseting the UI.
 Avoid reusing of repeted models for VAE's, TextEncoder, ControlNet...**
-**And: wildards (for one or multiple iterations, also you could inclue wildcards inside other wildcards...), styles (examples available, modification now only by editing a json file, **
+**And: wildards (for one or multiple iterations, also you could inclue wildcards inside other wildcards...), styles (examples available, modification now only by editing a json file.**

 ## Set up
 To make this works, 1st: